janwilmake/simplerauth-provider/README.md

 };
 ```

+**Development in localhost** - Login with localhost should 'just work'.
+The client assumes localhost:8787 by default.
+If you use another port, set `env.PORT=YOUR_PORT`.

 See [the code](simplerauth-client/client.ts) for more details.
 See [x-oauth-provider](x-oauth-provider/) for self-hosting options.
 Go to https://client.simplerauth.com to see [this demo code, live](simplerauth-client/demo.ts)